KIT-Workflows/Auxiliary-WaNos/README.md

-When publishing results obtained with DFT-VASP WaNo, please consider citing it.
+When publishing results obtained with Mult-It **WaNo**, please consider citing it.

 # Mult-It